jouellnyc/wpa-ent-mschapv2-bridge/README.md

 - Optional - (OLED)[https://www.amazon.com/gp/product/B08KY21SR2/] - I used 0.96" OLED on a tiny breadboard

 - NOTE1: This works Rasberry Pi OS Version "10 (buster)" (Bookwork in the future)
-- NOTE2: Steps use a low security workaround at the moment - I am just playing around in a lab env.
+- NOTE2: Steps may need to use a low security workaround at the moment - I am just playing around in a lab env.
 Use Caution.
+- NOTE3: Your password is held in the clear in a text file protected only by unix permissions (which is nothing if your pi is stolen)
-- NOTE3: The expecation is the microcontroller / wifi supplicant on wlan1 will be capable of 2.4 GHZ only.
+- NOTE4: The expecation is the microcontroller / wifi supplicant on wlan1 will be capable of 2.4 GHZ only.
-- NOTE4: "Bridge" is just a term - there is no actual network or ethernet bridging actually happening per se
+- NOTE5: "Bridge" is just a term - there is no actual network or ethernet bridging actually happening per se

 # How To
 1. Install Buster per usual